-The elephant population is, therefore, culled to maintain it at a level which can be carried through drought years without detrimentally affecting the habitat (Joubert, 1986, Hall-Martin, 1984).
-In reality this means limiting the elephant population to between 7 000 and 7 500 animals or a crude population density of about 0,36 - 0,38 elephants per km2 (Hall-Martin, 1984, 1991a).
-There are several National Parks and Game Reserves (Table 10) with habitat suitable for elephants, which when fenced to a suitable elephant-proof standard, will be restocked.
-These areas will add a further 543 937 ha to the national elephant range with a carrying capacity estimated at over 2 000 elephants at crude population densities approximately those of equivalent areas.
+The elephant population is, therefore, culled to maintain it at a level which can be carried through drought years without detrimentally affecting the habitat (Joubert 1986, Hall-Martin 1984, 1992c).
+In reality this means limiting the elephant population to between 7 000 and 7 500 animals or a crude population density of about 0,36 - 0,38 elephants per km2 (Hall-Martin 1984, 1991a).

+There are several national parks and game reserves (Table 10) with habitat suitable for elephants, which when fenced to a suitable elephant-proof standard, will be restocked.
+These areas will add a further 391 937 ha to the national elephant range with a carrying capacity estimated at over 1 600 elephants at crude population densities approximately those of equivalent areas.
 The extent of land in private ownership which is also potentially available for elephants is likely to be less than this, and in smaller, fenced, holdings with less viable populations.
-The potentially available privately-owned land could accommodate a further 1 000 elephants at crude population densities of around 0,3 - 0,4 elephants per km2.
-The potential maximum elephant population for South Africa, therefore, (Table 2 and 10) is about 13 000 animals, or about 2,1% of the current continental African elephant population.
+The potentially available privately-owned land could accommodate a further 1 000 elephants at crude population densities of around 0.3 - 0.4 elephants per km2.
+The potential maximum elephant population for South Africa, therefore, (Table 2 and 10) is about 13 000-14 000 animals.

-3. TRADE DATA
+3. Trade Data